msens/books-fe/README.md

 Running
 -------

-To run the application in **development mode** minify and concatenate our JS files and start the server.
+To run the application in **production mode** minify and concatenate our JS files and start the server.

 ```bash
 gulp html